georchestra/georchestra/console/README.md

   * hidden_admin_user_trash
   * hidden_admin_user_backup

-Private UI
+Console UI
 ----------

-The private UI will be available at /console for members of the MOD_LDAPADMIN group.
+The console UI will be available at /console to users having the SUPERUSER role.

 See the wireframe in the current folder.